 Perched atop a Northeast Portland cliff, The Grotto comprises more than 62 acres (25 hectares) of lush, treed gardens.
 Constructed in 1924 as an outdoor Roman Catholic sanctuary dedicated to Mary, Our Sorrowful Mother, the nonprofit center now hosts 300,000 visitors of all faiths each year.
 The Grotto’s unique aesthetic, which features tranquil paths dotted with intricately carved Catholic shrines, combines a traditional forested park with profound meditative bliss.

 There are two levels within the Grotto, and the lower garden is accessible to the public free of charge.
-It includes an imposing cave which was carved out of the 110-foot (33.5 m) basalt cliff in 1923 to serve as an outdoor cathedral.
+It includes an imposing cave that was carved out of the 110-foot (33.5 m) basalt cliff in 1923 to serve as an outdoor cathedral.
 The marble statue in the center of the cave, a replica of Michelangelo’s depiction of Mary cradling Jesus’ crucified body, is surrounded by flowers and glowing votive candles.

 Nearby, a tranquil trail is lined with towering trees; downy tufts of moss inch up their trunks, providing an aura of muted solitude.
 Along the way, elaborately carved sculptures tucked into the mossy stones illustrate the 14 Stations of the Cross.